-Not only is the forever stamp a bright light in a tough economy, it is also providing a whole lot of pleasure for the postal service.
-Last year, the agency’s chief seemed to relish his chance to introduce it, saying “Who said nothing lasts forever? — New York Times
+Not only is the Forever Stamp a bright light in a tough economy, it’s also providing a whole lot of pleasure for the postal service.
+The agency’s chief seemed to relish his chance to introduce it, saying “Who said nothing lasts forever?
+Source

 Can You Use 2 Forever Stamps To Cover Extra Postage?

-So it’s best to know how much over-weight your letter is first… Then use this first-class postage rate chart to see whether it makes sense for you to use an additional Forever Stamp or not.
+For that reason, it’s best to know how much over-weight your letter is first — then use this first-class postage rate chart to see if it makes sense for you to use an additional postage stamp or not.

 How Many Forever Stamps Should You Purchase?

-I suggest purchasing 3 to 6 months of worth of Forever Stamps, based on your personal stamp usage.
-(But not everyone agrees with me.)
+I suggest that you get 3 to 6 months of worth of Forever Stamps — based on your personal stamp usage.
+But not everyone agrees with me.

-If a major holiday or special event is happening in the next few months, then you should also purchase enough Forever Stamps to cover your mailing needs during those times as well.
+And if a major holiday or special event is happening in the next few months, then you should purchase enough Forever Postage Stamps to cover your mailing needs during those times, as well.

 Buying a bunch of stamps just before a rate increase is a very effective way to save money.
 You can easily outpace inflation with this “investment” and even outpace a lot of other investments, including money market accounts.
-Of course, over a longer period of time (a period of two stamp rate increases or more), the price increases begin to match inflation, and that’s not a good investment. — The Simple Dollar
+Of course, over a longer period of time (a period of 2 stamp rate increases or more), the price increases begin to match inflation, and that’s not a good investment.
+Source

 - You can make more money by putting the money for your stamp budget in the bank instead of buying Forever Stamps.